brson/rust-contract-comparison/blog/parity-ink.md

 This file has a bunch of `ink` attributes, which surely invoke complex code-generation macros.
-This is typical Rust smart contracts, but also of embedded Rust projects generally: these types of programs have their own non-standard runtime setup that is just a bunch of boilerplate,
+This is typical of Rust smart contracts, but also of embedded Rust projects generally: these types of programs have their own non-standard runtime setup that is just a bunch of boilerplate,